OmarEli92/MASL25/readme.md

--il progetto gira su ambiente virtuale
-- Nel file requirements.txt ci stanno le dipendenze per eseguire basta fare pip install -r requirements.txt
+- First install dependencies with the command pip install -r requirements.txt
-- Per avviare la simulazione avviare Main.py
+- Then run the main.py file